 - 4.9.
-The processor must keep a written record of the following for a period of six years: - the sampling plan required to be prepared under clause 4.2.1; - all test results in relation to the rapidly decomposed food wastes supplied;
+The processor must keep a written record of the following for a period of six years: - the sampling plan required to be prepared under clause 4.2.1; - all test results in relation to the rapidly dehydrated food wastes supplied; - the quantity of any rapidly dehydrated food waste supplied; and animal waste means dead animals and animal parts and any mixture of dead animals and animal parts2.

-- the quantity of any rapidly decomposed food waste supplied; and - the name and address of each person to whom the processor supplied the rapidly decomposed food waste. - 4.10.
+- the name and address of each person to whom the processor supplied the rapidly dehydrated food waste. - 4.10.
 The processor must notify the EPA within seven days of becoming aware that it has not complied with any requirement in clauses 4.1- 4.5.